 Winter Heating Cost

 According to Efficiency Maine, “high-efficiency and low-particulate wood stoves are a renewable and cost-effective way to heat your home.”
-We used their home heating cost comparison tool to compare 8 different home heating systems, including EPA certified wood stoves, pellet stoves, and MF Fire’s Catalyst efficient wood burning stove.
+We used their home heating cost comparison tool to compare 8 different home heating systems, including typical EPA certified wood stoves, pellet stoves, and MF Fire’s efficient wood burning stoves.

-For a 1,500 sq. ft. home in a climate with moderate winters, it will cost only about $1,150 per year to heat the home with a Catalyst wood stove.
-That is a $350 annual savings over an EPA certified wood stove, an $800 annual savings over a pellet stove, and a $2,500 savings over a propane furnace.
-That means over the lifetime of typical wood stoves, Catalyst can save you over $8,500 on your winter heating bill.
-The Catalyst is one of the best wood stoves for the money because it can save you thousands of dollars per winter on heating.
+For a 1,500 sq. ft. home in a climate with moderate winters, it will cost only about $1,150 per year to heat the home with an MF Fire wood stove.
+That is a $350 annual savings over a typical EPA certified wood stove, an $800 annual savings over a pellet stove, and a $2,500 savings over a propane furnace.
+That means over the lifetime of typical wood stoves, MF Fire wood stoves can save you over $8,500 on your winter heating bill.
+The Nova Series stoves are some of the best wood stoves for the money because it can save you thousands of dollars per winter on heating.